-- 6. The President, Dean of Academics or marketing department would disseminate information to the larger community. - 7.
+- 6. The President, Dean of Administration or the Associate Dean of Campus Operations or marketing department would disseminate information to the larger community. - 7.
 TRCC will continuously assess the situation and provide updates as warranted and notify the community when the emergency has passed. - 8.
 The TRCC campus is small.
 All segments of the population will be notified of emergencies or dangerous situations.
 TRCC does not segment emergency notifications to particular groups or areas on campus.